VinithKrishnan/Anonzza/README.md

 The prover code can be run using `python prover.py`

-The prover currently tests basic functionality ie fetches credentials from the issuer, and makes an anonymous and a post with the user's identity linked to it.
+The prover currently tests basic functionality ie fetches credentials for a sample user from the issuer, and makes an anonymous and a post with the user's identity linked to it.

 API documentation is available via Swagger, can be accessed at / for each service.